aayrapet/neural_networks/README.md

 # neural_networks
-Project about neural networks: MLP, regularisations, optimisation techniques
+Project about neural networks coding in numpy